-gidakiimanaaniwigamig is committed to working with American Indian students as they work towards their high school graduation and prepare for their post-secondary education in the areas of Science, Engineering, Technology and Math (STEM).
-The University of Minnesota's St. Anthony Falls Laboratory's Center for Earth-surface Dynamics (NCED) and the Center for Compact and Effiecient Fluid Power (CCEFP) have generously sponsored this ongoing program through professional and financial support of Seasonal camps, Science Fairs, and robotic and fluid dynamic -robotic competitions.
+gidakiimanaaniwigamig is committed to working with American Indian students as they work towards their high school graduation and prepare for their post-secondary education in the areas of Science, Engineering, Arts, Technology and Math (STEAM).
+The University of Minnesota's St. Anthony Falls Laboratory's Center for Earth-surface Dynamics (NCED), LacCore: the National Lacustrine Core Facility and the Center for Compact and Effiecient Fluid Power and (CCEFP) have generously sponsored this ongoing program through professional and financial support of Seasonal camps, Science Fairs, and robotic and fluid dynamic robotic competitions.

 This relationship between the University of Minnesota and gidakiimanaaniwigamig continues to grow and develop as new areas of study and opportunities become available.
 Students attending gidakiimanaaniwigamig come from Brookston, Carlton, Cass Lake, Cloquet, Duluth, Fond du Lac reservation, Greenway, Leech Lake Reservation, Minneapolis, Saginaw,Tower, Walker and Wrenshall.

 For more information contact Holly Pellerin at firstname.lastname@example.org or call 218-879-0757